Noguera2002/multiple-sequence-alignment-evaluation/README.md

 ## Overview

 The repository explains the development of this model.
-The pipeline of works to develop the model is the following:
+The pipeline of works is the following:
 - Extract and filter seed families from Rfam.
 - MSA generation with tools (MAFFT, Clustal Omega, T-coffee, Muscle) + MSA from Rfam
 - Compute descriptive alignment metrics and SP (sum of pairs) scores.